HendrikReh/chessbuddy/README.md

 Set `OPENAI_API_KEY` before using `--enable-search-index`; the ingest CLI will abort early if the key is missing.

-The executable streams PGN games, generates placeholder FENs for each position, deduplicates positions, produces embeddings (via a pluggable provider), and persists metadata ready for hybrid SQL + vector search queries.
+The executable streams PGN games, generates true FENs for each position, deduplicates positions, runs all registered pattern detectors, produces embeddings (via a pluggable provider), and persists metadata ready for hybrid SQL + vector search queries.

 4. Inspect batches: